 A brick Greek Revival between State and Brackett Streets.

 They were tumultuous times.
-The nation had seen unsettled economic conditions for most of the 1820’s, 30’s and 40’s.
-It’s estimated that business activity nationwide fell by more than one-third (35-39%) from 1836 to 1843 (data from the National Bureau of Economic Reasearch).
-Coupled with this was an increase in immigration from Ireland, Germany and other countries in Europe.
-These immigrants brought customs and religions that were new and often distrusted to the nation.
+The nation had seen unsettled economic conditions for most of the 1820s, ’30s, and ’40s.
+It’s estimated that business activity nationwide fell by more than one-third (35-39%) from 1836 to 1843 (data from the National Bureau of Economic Research).
+Coupled with this was an increase in immigration from Ireland, Germany, and other countries in Europe.
+These immigrants brought customs and religions that were new and often distrusted in the nation.
 As most of the new arrivals were, at first, housed in the cities of the Atlantic coast, the tensions in these cities increased in tandem with the populations.
 Portland, Maine was no exception.

 Charles H Green was a busy shipbuilder in 1850.
 He and Catherine Marriner had married in 1838 and had 3 children when, on July 25th, one Thomas Paine found them on living on York Street for the decennial census for that year.

 It’s a form that pops up from one end of the city to the other in the 1850s.
-A brick mass with square columns also of brick surmounted by a deeply moulded entablature.
-The windows are a bit meager but the first floor units are full height which was quite popular for the era.
-The wooden moulded hoods over the first floor windows are, in my opinion, later additions as they are out-of-place.
+A brick mass with square columns also of brick surmounted by a deeply molded entablature.
+The windows are a bit meager but the first-floor units are full height which was quite popular for the era.
+The wooden molded hoods over the first-floor windows are, in my opinion, later additions as they are out-of-place.
 They would be correct on a Gothic Revival building but not a Greek Revival.
 It could be the Green’s requested them and the builders obliged